 Federal grand juries are formed by the courts of each federal district.
-Once formed, and empaneled, the indictment process requires the jury to listen to evidence and testimony presented by the federal prosecutor.
+Once formed and empaneled, the indictment process requires the jury to listen to evidence and testimony presented by the federal prosecutor.
 There is no judge sitting in the evidentiary process for a government contractor fraud case.
-Only the grand jurors, government’s attorney, and witnesses are present.
-It is common for the government’s attorney to present its investigation to the grand jury.
+Only the grand jurors, the government’s attorney, and witnesses are present.
+It is common for the government’s attorney to present its investigation to a grand jury.
 However, the jury can also conduct its own investigation.
 See information about three defenses for criminal liability for government contractors.

 Pre-indictment includes everything up to the empaneling of the grand jury.
 After the government investigators provide evidence to the US attorney to suggest that a crime has been committed, the collection of evidence must now be presented to demonstrate to the jury that there is probable cause to go to trial.

 Indictment Notice to Contractor Defendant

-When the jury issues an indictment in a government contracts fraud case, and brings criminal charges against contractor personnel, the contractor or defendant is provided with written notice from the US attorney and the indictment is provided to defense attorney and the defendant.
+When the jury issues an indictment in a government contracts fraud case, and brings criminal charges against contractor personnel, the contractor or defendant is provided with written notice from the US attorney and the indictment is provided to the defense attorney and the defendant.
 The indictment includes the basic information of the charges against the contractor or individual defendant.
-Common reasons for indictment of government contractors / individual defendants includes (a) major fraud against the government (depends if contract in question is valued at more than$1million); (b) conspiracy to commit fraud against the United States; (3) false claims to the government, and more.
+Common reasons for the indictment of government contractors / individual defendants include (a) major fraud against the government (depending if the contract in question is valued at more than a million); (b) conspiracy to commit fraud against the United States; (3) false claims to the government, and more.

 Does Being Indicted Mean You Are Guilty?